For FedEx Ground contractors

 Start with your settlement PDF

-Drop in the MyGroundBiz weekly settlement PDF - we run 17 live deterministic settlement checks against your contracted rates and show you exactly what's short.
-Add your payroll and fuel CSV to unlock driver pay variance and fuel CPM checks too.
+Drop in the MyGroundBiz weekly settlement PDF - we run 17 live deterministic settlement checks (of 26 built) against your contracted rates and highlight lines that need operator review.
+Add payroll and fuel CSVs later to sharpen route margin checks.

 Step 2